jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

             Split the list into a first and second half Sort the first half with MergeSort
             Sort the second half with MergeSort
-            Merge the sorted first and second half back together Return the sorted merged list
+            Merge the sorted first and second halves back together Return the sorted merged list